Inside Man: Critical response

 Roger Ebert of the Chicago Sun-Times criticized the narrative, writing, "Here is a thriller that's curiously reluctant to get to the payoff, and when it does, we see why: we can't accept the motive and method of the bank robbery, we can't believe in one character and can't understand another."
 Peter Bradshaw of The Guardian called it a "supremely annoying and nonsensical film".
 Rex Reed of The New York Observer wrote, "Inside Man has two things going for it: better actors than usual and a slicker look.
 Otherwise, it's no different from nine out of 10 other preposterous, contrived, confusingly written, unevenly directed, pointless and forgettable junk films we've been getting these days."

-Home media

-The film was released on DVD on August 8, 2006, on HD DVD on October 23, 2007 and on Blu-ray on May 26, 2009.

 Sequel

 In November 2006, it was announced that a sequel to Inside Man was in development, with Russell Gewirtz reprising screenwriting duties.
 Under the working title Inside Man 2, the film would have Brian Grazer again serve as producer.
 Spike Lee was in negotiations to reprise his directing duties while serving as an executive producer alongside returning member Daniel M. Rosenberg.
 In 2008, Terry George was in negotiations to write the screenplay for the sequel; he later replaced Gewirtz, whose screenplay was abandoned.
 The plot for the sequel was intended to continue after the events of the first film, with Dalton Russell (played by Clive Owen) masterminding another robbery, and again matching wits with NYPD hostage negotiator Keith Frazier (Denzel Washington).
 Lee confirmed that Washington, Owen, Jodie Foster and Chiwetel Ejiofor would all reprise their roles.
 He also expressed interest in filming Inside Man 2 during the fall of 2009.

 In 2011, it was announced that plans to make Inside Man 2 had been cancelled.
 Lee confirmed this, expressing that he could not secure funding for the project.
 "Inside Man was my most successful film, but we can't get the sequel made," he said.
 "And one thing Hollywood does well is sequels.
 The film's not getting made.
 We tried many times.
 It's not going to happen."

 In 2019, a sequel titled Inside Man: Most Wanted was released direct-to-video and streaming on Netflix.